 Make a switch from your white porridge to black rice!
 Of all rice variety, black rice is richest in powerful disease-fighting anthocyanin antioxidants, which also has anti-inflammatory properties, and is rich in potassium and magnesium.

-Milled from organically grown unpolished black rice, which retains its original rice bran, our organic black rice flour provides more fibre content, and is preferred for people who are on diet.
+Milled from pesticides free semi-polished medium grain black rice, our heirloom black rice flour is fragrant, nutrient dense, and provides high fibre content, and is preferred for people who are on diet.

 Research from NUS has found the ability of black rice to slow down absorption of carbohydrates, thus improving blood sugar control and is diabetic friendly.